 Which one is right for your business

 While both communication protocols will get the basic job done, Eddystone does have additional features that could prove useful in certain situations.
-For example, with both you can identify a beacon by its unique ID.
+For example, with both, you can identify a beacon by its unique ID.
 However, Eddystone can additionally broadcast beacon status, which is handy when you have a lot of beacons.

-When it comes to single interval and strength, their capabilities are similar and also dependent on the hardware being used.
+When it comes to single intervals and strength, their capabilities are similar and also dependent on the hardware being used.
 Both systems also have UUID in the packets being broadcast.
 UUID is a Universal Unique Identifier, a 128-bit number that identifies and differentiates an entity on the Internet, setting it apart from other devices emitting BLE broadcasts.
 You can set up your UUID in your beacons to be different or the same in your fleet.